guiltygyoza/bazaar-cro/README.md

-# An experiment to create a bazaar with CRO
+# Bazaar
+Experimenting with CROs.

 ### Setup
 ```